-This section introduces and provides overview information and the recommendations of the Board for each of the proposals to be voted on at the 2021 Annual Meeting, in addition to highlighting our corporate governance, business results and executive compensation.
-This overview of voting items does not contain all of the information that you should consider, and we encourage you to review the entire 2021 proxy statement (the "Proxy Statement") prior to determining how you wish to vote your shares.
+This section introduces and provides overview information and the recommendations of the Board for each of the proposals to be voted on at the 2022 Annual Meeting, in addition to highlighting our corporate governance, business results and executive compensation.
+This overview of voting items does not contain all of the information that you should consider, and we encourage you to review the entire 2022 proxy statement (the "Proxy Statement") prior to determining how you wish to vote your shares.

 PROPOSAL 1.
-ELECTION OF DIRECTORS (full proposal begins on page 14)
+ELECTION OF TWO CLASS III DIRECTOR NOMINEES FOR THREE-YEAR TERMS (full proposal begins on page 13)

-OUR BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE ELECTION OF EACH OF THE DIRECTOR NOMINEES.
+OUR BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE ELECTION OF EACH OF THE CLASS III DIRECTOR NOMINEES FOR THREE-YEAR TERMS.

-The Board and the Nominating, Environmental, Social and Corporate Governance Committee believe that the three Class II nominees possess the necessary qualifications, attributes, skills and experiences to provide quality advice and counsel to the Company's management and effectively oversee the business and long-term interests of the Company's stockholders.
+The Board and the Nominating, Environmental, Social and Corporate Governance Committee (the "NESG Committee") believe that the two Class III nominees possess the necessary qualifications, attributes, skills and experiences to provide advice and counsel to the Company's management and effectively oversee the business and long-term interests of the Company's stockholders.
 Further biographical and qualification information for each director nominee can be found in the full proposal.